-Dental bridges are one of the most popular methods of restoring missing teeth.
-They are somewhat similar to dentures, but they are permanently fixed.
-With modern materials and manufacturing methods, dental bridges have exceptional strength, function, and aesthetic qualities.
-This, combined with their low price, makes it still a very popular option, despite the rapid development of dental implantology.
-However, the disadvantages of dental bridges are not small, so it is good to think carefully before putting a bridge in your mouth.
+Dental bridges are one of the most popular ways to restore missing teeth.
+They are somewhat similar to dentures, but they stay permanently fixed in place.
+Modern materials and manufacturing methods give dental bridges exceptional strength, function, and aesthetic qualities.
+Combined with their low price, this still makes them a very popular option despite the rapid development of dental implantology.
+However, dental bridges also have important disadvantages, so it is wise to think carefully before placing a bridge in your mouth.

 What Are Dental Bridges?

-Imagine that in the row of teeth you have one or more missing teeth.
-A dental bridge is a structure that is made up of dental crowns that are attached to the teeth before and after the missing one, and between them is an artificial tooth called a pontic, which enters the place of the missing one and reaches the gum without piercing it.
+Imagine that one or more teeth are missing from your row of teeth.
+A dental bridge is a structure made of dental crowns attached to the teeth before and after the missing tooth.
+Between them sits an artificial tooth called a pontic.
+The pontic fills the space of the missing tooth and reaches the gum without piercing it.

 What Are the Types of Dental Bridges?